 Thibout testified before a judge about the allegations earlier in July.

-The French newspaper Le Monde published her testimony, in which she said she regularly withdrew large sums of money at de Maistre's request.
+The French newspaper Le Monde published her testimony, in which she repeated her allegations against de Maistre and said she regularly withdrew large sums of money at his request.